-- While no helmet can prevent all concussions, they have an essential role in preventing more serious head injuries.
-Athletes must wear head protective gear that meets or exceeds the IBSF rules.
+- 1. While no helmet can prevent all concussions, they have an essential role in preventing more serious head injuries.
+Athletes must wear protective head gear that meets or exceeds the IBSF rules.
 It is the athlete's responsibility that the helmet fits properly, is in good working order and free of obvious damage prior to any sliding activity. - 2.
 The athlete must report any concussion related symptoms to coaching and medical staff.
-Examples include: Headache, confusion, dizziness, nausea, drowsiness, vomiting, irritability, balance problems, "seeing stars", and ringing in the ears.
-Athletes are required to report signs and symptoms of a concussion as soon as possible and before any physical activity, training, or competition. - 3.
-The athlete must have a baseline computerized cognitive test prior to sliding for the USA Bobsled and Skeleton Team.
+Examples include: Headache, confusion, "feeling in a fog", dizziness, nausea, drowsiness, vomiting, irritability, balance problems, "seeing stars", and ringing in the ears.
+This is not an all-encompassing list.
+Athletes are required to report signs and symptoms of a concussion as soon as possible and before any physical activity, training, or competition. - The athlete completes a baseline computerized cognitive test prior to sliding for the USA Bobsled and Skeleton Team.
 This test must be repeated every 2 years and may be repeated more frequently in concussed athletes. - 4.
 Athletes must complete the free online CrashCourse Brain Fly-through and Concussion Education training course on a yearly basis.